SriParama/SriApp/README.md

 # SriApp
-This Application is Used For Clean Architecture with Bloc State Management Technique
+This Application is used for todo list with using Provider state management